-81. During our 2019/20 audit we will consider the SCTS' financial standing.
-This will involve a review of the arrangements in place for short, medium and long term financial planning, along with consideration of the outcome of the detailed review into the existing Scheme and the associated going concern of the Scheme should no changes be made.
+81. During our 2018/19 audit we will consider the SCTS' financial standing.
+This will involve a review of the arrangements in place for short, medium and long term financial planning, budgetary control and financial reporting.
+It is important that such arrangements are adequate in order to properly control the SCTS' operations and use of resources.